-Cybersecurity Engineer · Author · Human
+Cybersecurity Engineer & Technical Specialist · Author · Human

 Twenty-three years in IT.
 Nearly a decade in cybersecurity.
 One memoir about what happens when the walls you build to protect yourself become the thing that traps you.
 Not your average résumé.